philpagel/PCE174-communication/README.md

 The
 [PCE-174](https://www.pce-instruments.com/english/measuring-instruments/test-meters/lux-meter-pce-instruments-lux-meter-pce-174-det_60937.htm)
-appears to be identical to/compatible with the [Extech HD450](http://www.extech.com/display/?id=14484) light meter.
+appears to be identical to/compatible with the [Extech HD450](https://www.flir.com/products/HD450/) light meter.
 The user manual for the Extech version of the instrument is quite a bit better than the PCE version, so try and find it online...

+Update 2023-02-19: The PCE-174 has been delisted by the manufacturer, that is why the link above no longer works.
+However, it is still available at some retailers.

 The meter features 99 registers of manual storage memory plus stand alone logging capabilities.
 Data can be retrieved via a USB interface.